Resident234/php.net/pages/www.php.net_language.exceptions.php.md

 ```

-Here&apos;s a test that shows that all information is properly preserved throughout the backtrace.
+Here's a test that shows that all information is properly preserved throughout the backtrace.